PHnarciso/Dataset-1-and-2---Manuscript-Pyrrhulina/README.md

 Dataset2 -  phased sequence file for each loci that was implemented only in the genetic diversity and differentiation analyzes based in the “.alleles format”

-a matrix of polymorphic single nucleotide polymorphisms (SNPs), with a single SNP per locus to prevent the presence of closely linked SNPs based in the “.usnps.geno”

 SAMPLING

 28 individuals of the genus Pyrrhulina, of five different species (P. australis, P. brevis, P. obermulleri, P. marilynae and P. semifasciata), from 4 different localities distributed in the Amazon basin and in the Paraná basin.